haybb/Medical-Blockchain/cryptographie/infos/server.md

 ## Files that SHALL NOT be modified
 ### users.dat
 A list of all the users and their authorizations.
-__Format :__ A dictionnary of this shape: { ID of user 1: infos, ID of user 2: infos, ... }.
+  * __Format :__ A dictionnary of this shape: { ID of user 1: infos; ID of user 2: infos; ... }.
 Infos is a dictionnary of all additionnal infos.
 It contains the expored shape of the user object under the key "object".

 ### keys.dat
 A tree that contains the public key of all the users.
 Therefore it is easier to find one among all the keys that exist.
-__Format :__ An ASCIITree class.
+  * __Format :__ An ASCIITree class.

 ### cache
 Contains useful infos used by the algorithm.
 IT MAY NOT BE DELETED.
-__Format :__ A dictionnary that contains all the infos under their dedicated key.
+  * __Format :__ A dictionnary that contains all the infos under their dedicated key.